Cancerleo/Food-Recipe-Client/README.md

 I try to maintain my user Stories using trello and my wireframa using Figma

 ## Git Workflow
-In this git workflow i try to : work on branches for the new features create pull request and merge it myself, this is for my practice working with branches write good commit
+In this git workflow I try to : work on branches for the new features create pull request and merge it myself, this is for my practice working with branches write good commit